kc8/cooperkyle.com/_posts/blog/2022-10-30-parsing_blender_obj_files_in_c.md

 1. Ideally, we would just forgo any method of putting this into an array of vf3 and just use a array of floats for the vertex
 	1. With this we would also pack the vertex array, normals and texture cords into a single array.
 Then just use AttribArray in Opengl and give an offset for each vertex
 1. Not all blender obj files are the same and we may want to account for this, but we are not looking for this kind of solution here
 2. There are potentially some performance improvements that we could do.
-However, the best would be to binarize the data and create our on assets pack.
-After all, these assets while be a 'static' part of our game
+However, the best would be to binarize the data and create our assets pack.
+After all, these assets will be a 'static' part of our game

 ## References
 - [Wikipedia](https://en.wikipedia.org/wiki/Wavefront_.obj_file)